Habeeb-Yusuff/Pantographs_for_haptic_feedback/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+The file "Pantograph assembly + parts" contains all the parts and the assembly of the model.

-1 - Unzip the file in
+1 - Unzip the file

-2 - Open the
+2 - Open the folder and locate "Final_Assembly"

-3 - Run
+3 - Lunch Final_Assembly using Solidworks (2022 and newer versions )

 <p align="right">(<a href="#readme-top">back to top</a>)</p>